FelixRilling/EsRouter/README.md

 ## Introduction

-Avenue is a small and modern DOM-router designed for on page routing.
+Avenue is a small and modern DOM-router designed for on-page routing.

 **Plugins**